ray-project/ray/doc/source/ray-air/check-ingest.rst

     Global shuffling provides more uniformly random (decorrelated) samples and is carried out via a distributed map-reduce operation.
 This higher quality shuffle can often lead to more precision gain per training step, but it is also an expensive distributed operation and will decrease the ingest throughput.
-As long as the shuffled ingest throughput matches or exceeds the model training (forward pass, backward pass, gradient sync) throughput, this higher-quality shuffle shouldn't slow down the overall training.
+The shuffle step is overlapped with training computation, so as long as the shuffled ingest throughput matches or exceeds the model training (forward pass, backward pass, gradient sync) throughput, this higher-quality shuffle shouldn't slow down the overall training.

     If global shuffling *is* causing the ingest throughput to become the training bottleneck, local shuffling may be a better option.